jonnybl915/crudweekend/README.md

 The team is made up of 2 students from both classes.

-The Back End Crew is using the Spark Web framework, H2 Databases, and SQL using Intellij as the IDE.
+The Back End Crew is using the Spark Web framework, H2 Databases, and SQL.

 The Front End Crew is using Google Maps API, Node.js and jquery;